LotToLearn/rman_restore_automated/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU GENERAL PUBLIC LICENSE.
 See `LICENSE` for more information.